Health and Social Care BTEC Level 3 Diploma

 Who should take this course?

 Students who are interested in a career in the health and social care sector, or who want to develop a range of workplace skills.
 The course is recognised by employers and universities and so is suitable for students who want to continue to university or begin their career following completion of the Diploma.
-Work experience placements are a key part of the course.
 You do not need to have studied Health & Social Care at level 2 to take up this course.

 What is the course about?